 Thirty days may be possible, but it’s doubtful.
 Some things are simply out of our control.
 For example, the court assigns a judge who will put the case on the docket—and/or sign the decree—when he or she has time.

 A complex divorce can take 12-18 months.
-Complications such as custody, support, financial issues, or even disagreements over who gets the cat or dog can draw out the process.
+Complications such as custody, support, financial issues, or even disagreements over who gets the pets can draw out the process.

 Most divorces that we handle take between 90-120 days.
 That estimate takes into account the negotiation process, delays in getting signatures, and the length of time it takes to get service.

-But how much does a divorce cost in Arkansas?
+How much does a divorce in Arkansas cost?

 Cost, like length, is relative to the issues we are arguing over.
 Can you get a divorce for just your filing fee?
-Absolutely!
+Absolutely.
 The forms are free online and you can do it.
-The trick is knowing what to put in all those blanks!
+The trick is knowing how to fill in the blanks.

 If your divorce is relatively uncontested—you and your spouse are in agreement with no financial, custody, or support issues—then you don’t really need a lawyer.
 However, our legal knowledge and experience enables us to guide you through the divorce process and write your divorce degree correctly.
 Our goal is to prevent you from ever having to come back and revisit the divorce decree, which can be painful, disappointing, and potentially more expensive.